taoo0316/taoo0316.github.io/_pages/favourites.md

 **WRITING**

 I love to write.
 I started to realise I had an interest in writing by joining the Queen's Commonwealth Essay Competition.
 I won the Gold Award twice, both in 2017 and 2018.
 I also wrote news stories for Yale-NUS College (YNC) for a brief period of time.
 Beyond that, I am part of a beloved satirical news publication that many YNC students enjoy.
-I am currently working on a science fiction novel, but give me more a few more years :D.
+I am currently working on a science fiction novel, but give me a few more years :D.

 **DOCUMENTARIES**